anand-tummapudi/angular/README.md

 # Angular
 I would like to cover the understanding and various basic features of Angular as part of this.
+For official angular documentation please refer to [Angular Documentation](https://angular.io/docs).
+This is the bible and it comes above all tutorials and documents.
 #### 1. What is Angular?
 Angular is a javascript/typescript based framework to develop client side applications.
 We use techniques we already know in HTMKL,CSS and Javascript to create applications.
 * Using Angular, we can create expressive HTML like we can create conditions in HTML itself.